DSR-RHIT/me497-reproducible-research/cm/cm1007_Renviron.md

-# installing R packages

-Packages are like “apps” for R. As Hadley states, “Packages are the fundamental units of reproducible R code.
-They include reusable functions, the documentation that describes how to use them, and sample data.”
-(Wickham & Grolemund, 2016)

-If we store packages in a library separate from the base R installation, then when you update R, you don’t have to reinstall every package, saving a lot of time.

-In this activity, you

-  - Create a stand-alone library (folder) for R packages
-  - Create a text file called `.Renviron` that tells R the path to your stand-alone library
-  - Install a package to test that the process works

-## create an empty package library

-At the top level of your drive, create a new directory (folder) named “R”.
-In that directory create a new folder named “library”, for example,

-  - Windows: `C:/R/library`
-  - Linux: `~/R/library`

-## the *.Renviron* file
+# the *.Renviron* file

-The `.Renviron` file is a text file that directs R packages to be installed in the *R/library* directory you just created.
+The `.Renviron` file is a text file that directs R packages to be installed in the `R/library` directory created earlier.
 To create the file, with RStudio open,

   - Create a new text file, *File menu \> New File \> Text File*.
   - Save the file to the `practice_work` main directory using the filename *.Renviron*

-In this file, write one line of text,
+In this file, write the following line of text that tells R the path to the stand-alone package library you created earlier.

   - Windows: `R_LIBS_USER="C:/R/library"`
   - Linux: `R_LIBS_USER="~/R/library"`